 We went to the National museum which is comically shaped like a post modernist, communist style handbag.
 I have to say, I really enjoyed the building.
 There was a pretty long line, which we managed to endure through a lot of Snapchat filters.

 On our last day we wanted to hit up the Natural History museum, which was recently completed by Perkins+Will.
 The museum is set in a sculpture park of beautiful - well you guessed it - sculptures.
-I have to say, the building at first had a very - Disney Ride-esque feel to it.
-It almost looked like there may a hidden runaway train ride entrance lurking somewhere and a dinosaur might pop out from behind a wall.
+I have to say, the building at first had a very Disney Ride-esque feel to it.
+It almost looked like there may be a hidden runaway train ride entrance lurking somewhere and that a dinosaur might pop out from behind a wall.
 Sadly, it didn't.

 I have to say, the only let down at this point of our whole Shanghi trip was the little boy and his Grandfather, stopping for a quick wee at the entrance of the cafeteria in the muesum.
 Nice.